December 7, 2020

 We are closely monitoring the COVID-19 situation daily.

 As of right now, we still plan to operate all scheduled future classes, unless a new mandate arises.
-The May 18th 5-week class is still scheduled as well as the upcoming 3-week, 2-week, and 5-day classes that follow 2-4 months of online training, respectively.
+The January 4, 2021 5-week class is still scheduled as well as the upcoming 3-week, 2-week, and 5-day classes that follow 2-4 months of online training, respectively.
 We will do our best to finalize any decisions at least 10-14 days before the scheduled start date.
 That includes potentially starting 5-week classes online for a short period of time before having everyone arrive here.
 We do not expect the latter to be needed.
 We expect all classes to operate normally, as they have been during all of 2020.

 Class management & precautionary steps:

-All of the normal precautions are being taken in our offices and the classrooms.
+All of the normal and reasonable precautions are being taken in our offices and the classrooms.
 These include, but are not limited to, appropriate distancing between students in the classroom, taking disinfection measures, using hand sanitizer stations, and following rules about congregating/social distancing during breaks.
-We used the same safety measures consistently and successfully during 2020 and will continue to use these procedures during 2021.
+We’ve used the same safety measures consistently and successfully during 2020 and will continue to use these procedures during 2021.
 Appropriate adjustments, including temporary distance learning with email assistance, may be utilized if they become necessary.
 (We strongly recommend to bring a mobile device such as a laptop or tablet.)